 Day 6: Trek from Beding to Na gaon/Na village (4,180 m) 6-7 hours.

 We start with a slow ascend on the right side of the Rolwaling river until we reach Kharka in Dhogre.
-We can see the Mount Gurisankar (7,134 m) looking differently because of different angle.
-The last tiny alpine hamlet only inhabited during summer months.
+We can see the Mount Gurisankar (7,134 m) looking differently because of a different angle.
+The last tiny alpine hamlet only inhabited during the summer months.
 The village is the last settlement of this trekking route.
 Overnight at guesthouse.

-Day 7: Rest and acclimatization day at Na village, Hike to Tso rolpa lake (4,580 m) and explore the Highest glacial lake.
+Day 7: Rest and acclimatization day at Na village, Hike to Tso Rolpa lake (4,580 m) and explore the Highest glacial lake.

-Finally the most vital moment of the whole trek arrives on this day as we hike from Na gaon to reach our most anticipated destination Tsho Rolpa Lake.
+Finally, the most vital moment of the whole trek arrives on this day as we hike from Na gaon to reach our most anticipated destination Tsho Rolpa Lake.
 We then explore around the vicinity of the Lake and admire the beauty of Nature.
-The turquoise lake is surrounded by bare hills and snow capped mountains and peaks, which when reflects on the surface of the lake make it breathtaking sights.
+The turquoise lake is surrounded by bare hills and snow capped mountains and peaks, which then reflects on the surface of the lake make it breathtaking sights.
 We will enjoy the calm moment, explore the vicinity of the lake taking the amazing pictures and treasure the moment spent around the Tsho Rolpa Lake.
 We will be then getting back to Na village for our Overnight stay.